Markay12/MarkInfo-Projects/about/index.md

 ## Welcome!

-My name is Mark Ashinhust and I am a Computer Systems Engineering student at Arizona State University with a minor in Computational Mathematics.
-I am in my final year of my undergraduate degree, looking to graduate in four.
+My name is Mark Ashinhust and I am a Computer Systems Engineer.
+I was born in Surprise, Arizona in 2001 and completed my bachelors degree in Computer Systems Engineering degree at Arizona State University.

 Here you will find a portfolio with many of the projects that I have worked on in my time at ASU and where my love for computers and engineering began.
 At many places on this site you can find my email [ashinhust.brass@gmail.com].
 Please feel free to contact me with any questions.